jeffechua/abstractus/README.md

 3. Curve editing mode: toggles between erasure mode (the default) and curve editing mode.

-    - Erasure mode: click and drag to erase rectangles; shift-click and drag to restore; alt-click to erase one whole contiguous fragment.
+    - Erasure mode: click and drag on the chart area to erase rectangles; shift-click and drag to restore; alt-click to erase one whole contiguous fragment.
 Use this to delete noise/artifacts from the data.

     - Curve editing mode: drag from node to node to create a connection; drag through blank space to cut connections; double-click on nodes to cap/uncap.
 Use this to fix things if the fragments aren't being correctly connected automatically.

 3. Reset erasures/axes/curves: respectively, deletions made in erasure mode, the axis scales, and curve editing mode actions.

+4. Axis scale inputs: the text boxes at the ends of the axes in the chart display allow inputting of the bounds of the chart area.
+This only affects the scale of the export data.

 It may be helpful to keep an eye on the Export preview while working to catch any ticks or irregularities.